balena-os/balena-engine/README.md

 Unless you depend on one of the features in Docker that balenaEngine omits, using balenaEngine should be a drop-in replacement.

+## Contributing pull requests

+If you're interested in contributing, that's awesome!
+Here's a few guidelines to make the process easier for everyone involved.

+- We use [Versionist](https://github.com/product-os/versionist) to manage
+  versioning and generate the changelog for this project.
+- However, we (like Moby) don't not use semantic versioning.
+Instead, every PR merged will increment only the "patch" part of the version (in a major.minor.patch scheme).
+- The practical consequence of all that: at least one commit in the PR must have a `Change-Type: patch` footer.
+The subject of this commit will be added to the changelog.
+- Commits should be squashed as much as makes sense.
+- Commits should be signed-off (`git commit -s`)

 ## License

 balenaEngine is licensed under the Apache License, Version 2.0.
 See